redox-os/orbtk-book/src/en/ch01-02-hello-orbtk.md

 For now it should be sufficient to disenchant the first puzzle pieces.
-If you like to understand the structure in a more generic way, in [Chapter Workspace](./ch02-05-workspace-orbtk-widgets.md) we are going to provide the details.
+If you like to understand the structure in a more generic way, in [Chapter Workspace][workspace] we are going to provide the details.

 ```rust,ignore
 {{#rustdoc_include ./listings/ch01-02-orbtk-hello/listing-01-02/src/main.rs:Use}}